 Technical Result Result Reason Comment virtual queue by the URS strategy Clear Target function.
-Unspecified For virtual queues, usually indicates that the interaction was cleared from the virtual queue because no target was found.
-For ACD queues, usually indicates that the interaction was parallel queued and was not diverted from this ACD queue to another contact center resource.
-Denotes that processing of the intenormally. eraction by the resource completed Applies to: IRF (Multimedia only) Completed Archived The interaction was placed into an Interaction Queue that, based on the value of the completed-queues configuration option, Genesys Info Mart identifies as an archive queue for completed interactions.
+Unspecified For virtual queues, usually indicates that the interaction was cleared from the virtual queue because no target was found. onspecificu For ACD queues, usually indicates that the interaction was parallel queued and was not diverted from this ACD queue to another contact center resource.
+Denotes that processing of the inte normally. raction by the resource completed Applies to: IRF (Multimedia only) Completed Archived The interaction was placed into an Interaction Queue that, based on the value of the completed-queues configuration option, Genesys Info Mart identifies as an archive queue for completed interactions.
 This Result Reason improves reporting in Genesys intelligent Workload Distribution (iWD) or other scenarios in which interactions are placed into "archiving" queues, instead of being terminated immediately after processing.
 (Multimedia only) Canceled The interaction was placed into an Interaction Queue that, based on the value of the canceled-queues configuration option, Genesys Info Mart identifies as an archive queue for canceled interactions.
 This Result Reason improves reporting in iWD or other scenarios in which interactions are placed into "archiving" queues, instead of being terminated immediately after processing.
 Unspecified Denotes that the interaction resulted in a conference.
 Conferenced See comments in the Resource Roles table, above, for the meaning of specific combinations of the Conferenced technical result with various resource roles.
-Applies to: IRF (voice) Unspecified CustomerAbandoned Denotes that the customer initiated the strategy initiated termination v
+Applies to: IRF (voice) Unspecified CustomerAbandoned Denotes that the customer initiated the strategy initiated termination w

-Technical Result Result Reason Comment Note: In order for Genesys Info Mart to report that a multimedia interaction has been abandoned by the customer, the Media Server must operate in compatibility mode (with the Chat Server stop-abandoned-interaction configuration option set to true).
-For the reason for this requirement, see Abandoned in the discussion of Multimedia Stop Reason system names.
-Applies to: IRF (voice) AbandonedFromHold The handling resource placed the interaction on hold, and the customer abandoned the interaction.
-Applies to: IRF and MSF In MSF records, this technical result combination indicates that: AbandonedWhileQueued For virtual queues, interaction queues, or workbins, the interaction was abandoned while in the mediation resource.
-For ACD queues, the mediation attempt through this ACD queue was abandoned while waiting for service.
-AbandonedWhileRinging Applies to: IRF Applies to: IRF (voice) AnsweredByOther For interactions that end in a nonself- service IVR, this technical result combination indicates that the customer abandoned the interaction before service could be provided.
-Unspecified Applies to: IRF and MSF Deformed Denotes that the interaction was released because handling was deferred for some reason, not because it was abandoned by the customer.
+Note:In order for Genesys Info Mart to report that a multimedia interaction has been abandoned by the customer, the Media Server must operate in compatibility mode (with the Chat Server stop-abandoned-interaction configuration option set to true). the reason for this requirement, see Abandoned in the discussion of Multimedia Stop Reason system names.AbandonedFromHoldApplies to: IRF (voice) The handling resource placed the other stop abandoned the AbandonedFromHold The handling resource placed the interaction on hold, and the customer abandoned the interaction.
+Applies to: IRF and MSFIn MSF records, this technical result combination indicates that:• For virtual queues, interaction queues, or workbins, the interaction was abandoned while in the mediation resource.• For ACD queues, the mediation attempt through this ACD queue was abandoned while waiting fo service.
+AbandonedWhileRinging Applies to: IRF AnsweredByOther AnsweredByOthe Unspecified Applies to: IRF and MSF Denotes that the interaction was released because handling was deferred for some reason, not because it was abandoned by the customer.
 For example, the customer accepted a callback, instead of waiting on the line.
-Deferred Applies to: IRF CallbackAccepted The customer accepted the callback offer.
-DestinationBusy Denotes that the interaction did not reach the target resource because the destination was busy.
-Applies to: IRF (voice) Unspecified Diverted Denotes that the mediation resource target resource. ce diverted the interaction to a
+Applies to: IRF CallbackAccepted The customer accepted the callback offer.
+Denotes that the interaction did not reach the target resource because the destination was busy.DestinationBusyApplies to: IRF (voice) Unspecified Diverted Denotes that the mediation resource diverted the interaction to a target resource.